GoodHeartCoder/flash-card/issues.md

-im my cards Editor one i press enter it adds a space then if i press ctrl+enter i go to a new line in a buggy way i need to fix that

-i need to handle form validation

 i need to handle fetch errors
 i need to add loading state

-maybe when i add SupaBase i will have the ability to to fetch only the deck name and ids in the the home page not not my entire database
+i to refactor my code to context in some pages when add supabase the manipulating data will be much easier

+in the study session form there diffrent resonse the disble the button handle them the errors

+i need to change my text editor

+in my editor in editing mode i can delete the card while editing i need to prevent that

-i need to add a prompt window when deleting a deck i can use the native one
+i want to use a popup for errors maybe you can use radio for the study mode